Transitive 2-representations of finitary 2-categories: Examples

 or vice versa.

-Now we may restrict $\mathbf{M}$ to the $2$-subcategory ${\cT}$ of $\cS$ generated by $\theta_e$ and $\theta_s$ and adjunction morphisms between them.
+In case of \eqref{eqbb2}, we may restrict $\mathbf{M}$ to the $2$-subcategory ${\cT}$ of $\cS$ generated by $\theta_e$ and $\theta_s$ and adjunction morphisms between them.
 This $2$-category clearly satisfies all hypotheses of Theorem~\ref{thm15}.
 Note that $\theta_s$ is self-adjoint, hence Lemma~\ref{lem6} implies that this restricted $2$-representation is transitive.
 Let $\mathbf{N}$ be its simple transitive quotient.
 Then $\mathbf{N}$ gives rise to a simple transitive $2$-representation of ${\cT}$ in which $\theta_s$ has the matrix described by \eqref{eqbb2}.
 This, however, contradicts Theorem~\ref{thm15}.
-The obtained contradiction completes the proof. \end{proof}